• Skip to content

 So for every dollar hanging out in your emergency fund providing you peace of mind, there is an opportunity cost.

-Your goal is to earn the best return that you can with the funds in your emergency fund.
+Your goal is to earn the best return that you can with the money in your emergency fund.

 1. Basic Checking / Saving Account

 The easiest place to store your emergency fund is in a savings account where you bank.
-It takes hardly any time to set up and the funds are easily accessible.
+It takes hardly any time to set up and the finances are easily accessible in case you want to move it to your checking account.
 But there is a huge disadvantage to this.

 Most major banks pay almost nothing in interest.